GusRiva/NetworkAnalysisWIDH-NYCDH2021/README.md

 <b id="gephi_note">Upload:</b> *File -> Import -> Network from File* for Graphml or *File -> Import -> Table from File* for csv

 **Style**: Tab "Style".
-For options appear as you perform analysis.
+More options appear as you perform analysis.

 **Analysis**: Cytoscape uses a modular system in which you can install new "apps" not included with the basic software that perform specific tasks.
 You can install new apps using *Apps -> App Manager*.
 Reccommendation: